-Possible Tax Law Changes.
-At the time that this prospectus is being prepared, various administrative and legislative changes to the federal tax laws are under consideration, but it is not possible at this time to determine whether any of these changes will take place or what the changes might entail.
+At the time that this prospectus is being prepared, various administrative and legislative changes to the U.S. federal income tax laws are under consideration, but it is not possible at this time to determine whether any of these changes will take place or what the changes might entail.

-The foregoing discussion summarizes some of the possible consequences under current federal tax law of an investment in the Funds.
+The foregoing discussion summarizes some of the possible consequences under current U.S. federal income tax law of an investment in the Funds.
 It is not a substitute for personal tax advice.
 Consult your personal tax advisor about the potential tax consequences of an investment in the shares under all applicable tax laws.
 See "Taxes" in the SAI for more information.